pemcg/manageiq-automation-howto-guide/chapter3/the_miqaeservice_model.md

 				MiqAeServiceModelBase
 ```

-The following list shows the class definition for all of the CloudForms 3.2 MiqAeService Model classes, and their immediate superclass...
+The following list is the class definition for all of the CloudForms 3.2 MiqAeService Model classes, showing their immediate superclass...

 ```
  class MiqAeServiceAuthKeyPairCloud < MiqAeServiceAuthPrivateKey